ankit-sonchhtra/lab-practice/README.md

 # problem-solving

-Collection of solution is been asked during an interview.
+Collection of problem-solving exercise is been asked during an interview.